livingtongues/living-dictionaries/packages/scripts/migrate-to-supabase/notes.md

 # Migrate Entries and Speakers from Firestore to Supabase

-- optimize searching for entries in the dictionary layout page (and error handling)
-- build Orama indexes manually daily
-- continue to build new Orama indexes every hour after materialized view is updated
+- build new Orama indexes every hour after materialized view is updated
-- check how the view is if an audio file does not have a speaker
+- optimize entries loading error handling
-- Delayed email letting everyone know editing is available again
+- Monday: Delayed email letting everyone know editing is available again
 - migrate dictionaries and setup materialized view with entry counts
-- cached_data_store should set store value from cached items instead of waiting until all load is done.
-- get semantic domains working in filters ( currently just filters out entries without a semantic domain)
+- get semantic domains working in filters (currently just filters out entries without a semantic domain)
 - get exports working again
-- create indexes using help from index_advisor https://supabase.com/docs/guides/database/extensions/index_advisor
+- rework about content loading in dictionary layout page

+- If an audio file does not have a speaker still let it play even though speaker needs chosen
+- ensure all auth users are brought over
 - Orama: replaceState in createQueryParamStore? look into improving the history to change for view and page changes but not for the others
-- look at print, table, gallery, and list page files history to make sure there are no missed improvements - check github history too
+- test new db triggers, especially when deleting relationships
+- get failed tests working again
+- bring back in variants and tests that relied on old forms of test data
+- save backup files to cloud bucket instead of github repo (Cloudflare R2 has 10GB free/mo)
+- clean up old history data in content_updates
+- look at deletedEntries to see if they should be saved somewhere
+- cleaner format for content-updates and refactor current ones
+- prefetching dictionary will cause entry store value to download twice at the same time
 - drop content_updates' table column
 - drop entry_updates
-- ensure all auth users are brought over
-- clean up old history data in content_updates
 - make alternate writing systems of the sentence translations as different bcp keys (same as for glosses)
-- get failed tests working again
-- bring back in variants and tests that relied on old forms of test data
-- look at deletedEntries to see if they should be saved somewhere
-- rework about content loading in dictionary layout page
-- test new db triggers, especially when deleting relationships
-- change cb/ub ids on old senses from firebase ids to user_ids and then connect relationships
-- look at how the quotes came through in arrays with strings (like sources in https://livingdictionaries.app/canichana/entry/ehRKCec3J4flzJhscXiQ) https://www.postgresql.org/message-id/CAEs%3D6DnhWbh5QfbZAZy6BdoGdLJ28MCoU1T6pAiZhw6Ze4gMUw%40mail.gmail.com
-- search enzi in http://localhost:3041/sora/entries?q=%7B%22query%22%3A%22enz%22%2C%22view%22%3A%22gallery%22%7D will show no results and then pagination goes full bore
-- remove `pnpm mixed`
-- remove `pnpm -F scripts test:migration`
 - Remove algolia keys from vercel
-- cleaner format for content-updates and refactor current ones
-- prefetching dictionary will cause entry store value to run twice
-- save backup files to cloud bucket instead of github repo
+- change old senses created_by/updated_by from firebase ids to user_ids and then connect relationships and change type to uuid
+- add 331 megabytes of content_updates to db, saved a  sql queries to avoid upgrading to the $25/month

 ## Notes
 - 1st manual backup was before any action
 - 11:37 at 50, 13:54 at 100 = 2 min 17 seconds for 50 entries, 387000/50 = 7740 chunks, 7740 * 2:17 = 17492 minutes = 12 days (1440 minutes in a day), 18:30 at 200
-- didn't add 331 megabytes of content_updates to db just yet, rather save those sql queries aside for now to avoid upgrading to the $25/month
 - `pnpm -F scripts run-migration`
-- look through local orthographies - especially in the table view, `/birhor/entries?q=%7B"query"%3A"horomsi"%2C"view"%3A"table"%7D`

 ### No lexeme
 no lx for 0svukh699MsB4svuCDdO in ho